joeyday/glideguide.blog/_drafts/glidequery-perks-part-1.md

 ### Easier debugging

-Maybe the simplest implication of GlideQuery returning native objects is they can be logged out for quick and easy debugging.
+Maybe the simplest implication of GlideQuery returning native objects is the whole object can be logged out for quick and easy debugging.

 ~~~ javascript
 var inc = new GlideQuery('incident')